Patient Support and Advocacy

 As a pharmaceutical company, we consider that in addition to providing pharmaceuticals, we also have to play a role in solving social issues.
 By promoting a correct understanding of diseases, Sumitomo Pharma aims to help create a society in which patients can lead their lives with peace of mind.

-CSR Group, Corporate Communications
+Sustainability Group, Corporate Communications

 (The divisions that the person featured in this article belonged to and the names of those divisions are current as of the time of the interview.)